The Tech

 – load tests on day zero

 I am a Mozilla guy from the 90s Netscape days.
 Firefox is written in C++, and Mozilla decided that C++ was not fit for purpose.
 Namely, the highly parallelised CSS rendering engine.
 As a result, Rust was born.
-To me this is very significant.
+To me this is significant.
 Rust was not built as an academic exercise, nor a convenience, but as a solution to a fundamental limitation of C++.
 This is why it has potential.
 If you want to know more about the motivation, look into Firefox Quantum.
 I drove some early adoption of Rust at Kindred.
 However as a manager, it has been delegating, rather than hands-on.